ArtificialInvestor/portfolio-algos/All Weather V1/All Weather V1 Brief Analysis/All Weather V1 Brief Analysis.md

 ![graphic](Charts/5.png)

-The rebalancing version of the Mean Reversion & Momentum strategy acutally underperforms the non rebalanced strategy.
+The rebalancing version of the Mean Reversion & Momentum strategy acutally underperforms the non rebalanced strategy in the backtest period.
 This may be due to the optimisation taking place without dynamic rebalancing in effect.

 ####Momentum & Pairs Trading